How ex-Super Eagles boss averted looming FIFA ban over DR Congo eligibility saga

-- The three-time AFCON winners have loads of players who originally played for European countries in the youth level
+- The three-time AFCON winners have loads of players who originally played for European countries at the youth level

 - Former NFF president Amaju Pinnick convinced players like Ademola Lookman, Semi Ajayi, and Alex Iwobi to make a switch